 Rainwater harvest for reuse can be accomplished with either rain barrels or cisterns.
 Cisterns are larger than rain barrels and can hold a greater volume of rainwater, or several rain barrels can be linked together to achieve the desired storage volume for rainwater reuse on-site.
-Cisterns can be used for detention in addition to rainwater harvest and reuse.
+Cisterns with detention can be used for on-site stormwater management (MR5) or flow control (MR7) in addition to rainwater harvest and reuse.

 - i.
-Applicability - Storage for irrigating landscaped areas near buildings, carports, sheds, or other structures - Optimum reduction in runoff achieved when the overflow is directed to a rain garden, bioretention swale, or other on-site stormwater management BMP - Indoor use of recycled water is allowed per the Uniform Plumbing Code requirements for Rainwater Harvesting Systems, and requires a plumbing permit. - ii.
+Applicability - Storage for irrigating landscaped areas near buildings, carports, sheds, or other structures - Optimum reduction in runoff achieved when the overflow is directed to a rain garden, bioretention swale, or other on-site stormwater management BMP - Indoor use of recycled water is allowed per the Uniform Plumbing Code, as described in the Seattle King County Department of Public Health's "Rainwater Harvesting and Connection to Plumbing Fixtures" (January 30, 2007 or current), and requires a plumbing permit. - Can be used in residential or non-residential applications. - ii.
 Limitations - The watered landscaped area should ideally be at least one half the area of the roof being collected - Storage tanks must drain within 72 hours after a storm event, unless sealed against entry by mosquitoes (openings must be smaller than 1/16-inch) - iii.
 Design Requirements